huggingface/text-generation-inference/README.md

 ## Adjusting TGI parameters

 Maximum sequence length is controlled by two arguments:
-- `--max-input-length` is the maximum possible input prompt length.
+- `--max-input-tokens` is the maximum possible input prompt length.
 Default value is `4095`.
 - `--max-total-tokens` is the maximum possible total length of the sequence (input and output).
 Default value is `4096`.

 Maximum batch size is controlled by two arguments:
-- For prefill operation, please set `--max-prefill-total-tokens` as `bs * max-input-length`, where `bs` is your expected maximum prefill batch size.
+- For prefill operation, please set `--max-prefill-total-tokens` as `bs * max-input-tokens`, where `bs` is your expected maximum prefill batch size.
 - For decode operation, please set `--max-batch-total-tokens` as `bs * max-total-tokens`, where `bs` is your expected maximum decode batch size.
 - Please note that batch size will be always padded to the nearest multiplication of `BATCH_BUCKET_SIZE` and `PREFILL_BATCH_BUCKET_SIZE`.